What We Do

 - central bank digital currencies

 - market-based financing and asset management

-- corporate governance and disclosure
+- corporate governance, disclosure, and reporting

 - sustainable finance

 - securities and derivatives trading and markets

 - international cooperation through the G20, FSB, and other international standard-setting bodies